SophMC/notechain/README.md

 **Estimation**

-- Investigating the probability that we are rolling a 4,6,8,12 or 20 sided die, given the number (or list of numbers) that we roll.
+- Investigating the probability you roll a 4,6,8,12 or 20 sided die, given the number (or list of numbers) that is rolled.
-- Uses numbers for hypotheses, we create concrete class type (Dice) and write a new Likelihood method.
+- Using numbers for hypotheses, create concrete class type (Dice) and write a new Likelihood method.
 Full explanation and working
 [here](tutorials/ThinkBayes/047-Dice.ipynb).